JLopezz3/MusicSocialWeb/README.md

 5. `npm i`
 6. `npm start`

-## Required: BE SURE TO HAVE NODEMON INSTALLED PRIOR TO STARTING SERVER
+# Required: BE SURE TO HAVE NODEMON INSTALLED PRIOR TO STARTING SERVER (do this one time and you're done)
 npm install -g nodemon

 ### HOW TO START SERVER SIDE: